 Dirty Rice is a classic Cajun dish that get its “dirty” color from the addition of chicken gizzards to the mix.
 That said, I swapped the gizzards for chopped andouille sausage in my rendition, and it is off the charts delicious.
 I was alternating eating a spoonful with scooping one into the peppers!

 Saute chopped onions, celery, and andouille sausage sprinkled with Cajun seasoning, until the vegetables are tender and the sausage is sizzling.
 Add minced garlic then saute for another minute.

 Next add chicken broth, long grain white rice, and a touch more Cajun seasoning then bring the broth to a boil.
 Place a lid on top then turn the heat down and simmer until the rice is tender, 15-20 minutes.

 Stir in chopped fresh parsley then voila – dirty rice!
 Honestly this rice alone makes a phenomenal meal, but we’ve got some stuffing to do.

 Scoop the rice mixture into the bell pepper halves then cover the baking dish with foil and bake for 35 minutes at 375 degrees.
 Remove the foil then turn the heat up to 400 degrees and bake for another 10 minutes, or until the peppers are crisp tender.

-Dirty Rice Stuffed Peppers with Red Sauce
+Dirty Rice Stuffed Peppers

 - 4 medium-sized green bell peppers, sliced in half, seeds and ribs removed